Piaget's theory of cognitive development: Postulated physical mechanisms underlying schemes, schemas, and stages

 First note the distinction between 'schemes' (analogous to 1D lists of action-instructions, e.g. leading to separate pen-strokes), and figurative 'schemas' (aka 'schemata', akin to 2D drawings/sketches or virtual 3D models); see schema.
-This distinction (often overlooked by translators) is emphasized by Piaget & Inhelder, and others + (Appendix p.
-21-22); also in an earlier (1958) Psychology dictionary.
+This distinction (often overlooked by translators) is emphasized by Piaget & Inhelder, and others; also in an earlier (1958) psychology dictionary.

 In 1967, Piaget considered the possibility of RNA molecules as likely embodiments of his still-abstract schemes (which he promoted as units of action) — though he did not come to any firm conclusion.
 At that time, due to work such as that of Swedish biochemist Holger Hydén, RNA concentrations had, indeed, been shown to correlate with learning.

 To date, with one exception, it has been impossible to investigate such RNA hypotheses by traditional direct observation and logical deduction.
 The one exception is that such ultra-micro sites would almost certainly have to use optical communication, and recently studies have demonstrated that nerve-fibres can indeed transmit light/infra-red (in addition to their acknowledged role).
 However it accords with the philosophy of science, especially scientific realism, to do indirect investigations of such phenomena which are intrinsically unobservable for practical reasons.
 The art then is to build up a plausible interdisciplinary case from the indirect evidence (as indeed the child does during concept development) — and then retain that model until it is disproved by observable-or-other new evidence which then calls for new accommodation.

 In that spirit, it now might be said that the RNA/infra-red model is valid (for explaining Piagetian higher intelligence).
 Anyhow the current situation opens the way for more testing, and further development in several directions, including the finer points of Piaget's agenda.